 - Is Van Morrison really blues rock's biggest grouch?

-Old boss Ronnie Hawkins was first up to bat, growling through Bo Diddley’s Who Do You Love?, closely followed by Dr John, Muddy Waters, Eric Clapton (a fiery Further On Up The Road), Neils Young and Diamond, Joni Mitchell and The Staple Singers.
+Old boss Ronnie Hawkins was first up to bat, growling through Bo Diddley’s Who Do You Love?, closely followed by Dr John, Muddy Waters, Eric Clapton (a fiery Further On Up The Road), Neil Young, Neil Diamond, Joni Mitchell and The Staple Singers.

 The bar was raised even higher with Van Morrison’s soulful six-minute rendition of Caravan, before the arrival of a man most of the five-and-a-half thousand punters were increasingly hoping to see.